 Users will then be able to prove to a verifier (that only has access to the registry tree root) that:

-- The accounts tree they are a part of has the value of 3
+The accounts tree they are a part of has a value of 3

 Registry tree structure